Hobart Earle: Conductor

 In Asia, he has been a guest of the Taipei Symphony Orchestra, the Thailand Philharmonic Orchestra, and the Southeast Asian Youth Orchestra.

 Despite Earle's broad success with elevating the quality level of the Odesa Philharmonic Orchestra, he has publicly criticized the local government for its lack of support.
 In an interview with Vladislav Davidzon, editor of The Odessa Review, he explained that the orchestra was forced to be self-sufficient in the face of a lack of support:

 "We even did dental work for wind players so that they could continue to play fifteen years ago.
 It turned out to be a very important issue, I had one horn player who had a number of teeth pulled by an idiot dentist and so he could not put his dentures in and was completely unable to play.
 We were very fortunate and found a French-Swiss dentist who told us he could fix this.
 Our man is still playing the horn, his son is our principal horn player.
 While we were at it, we decided to do the same for all the other wind players as they all had serious dental issues."

 His festival credits include the Bregenz, Budapest, and Lugano Spring Festivals as well as Perth International and Nuits Musicales du Suquet in Cannes, among others.
 At the Greek National Opera in Athens, he conducted new productions of The Snow Queen and Don Quixote.

 While conducting the State Academic Symphony Orchestra of the Russian Federation in Moscow he received a message on June 27, 2013 that the President of Ukraine had signed a decree naming him People's Artist of Ukraine.
 Thereafter he had an interview with Kyivan American Embassy where he talked about his friendship with Bohdan Stupka.

 Recordings

 He has recorded works by such composers as Mykola Kolessa, Myroslav Skoryk, Yevhen Stankovych and Reinhold Gliere that were not previously recorded.
 He also conducted world premiere recordings of compositions by Henry Gilbert, George Whitefield Chadwick, Theodor Berger, Miguel del Aguila, and Igor Raykhelson.

 His recordings were released on such labels as Naxos, Albany, ASV Records and Toccata Classics.
 Earle's performance of Tchaikovsky's 5th symphony, recorded live in concert by Austrian broadcaster ORF in Vienna's Musikverein, was awarded Best Classical Album in California in 2002, and his live recording of Myroslav Skoryk's 75th birthday concerts was selected for the "Chairman's Choice 2014 – Klaus Heymann's Favorite Naxos Releases."

+Numerous videos from his live concerts are on YouTube - ranging from highly-acclaimed performances of classics such as Verdi Requiem, Bruckner 4, Mahler 9, Debussy "La Mer", Beethoven "Eroica" and Strauss "Alpine Symphony" to music by Messaien, Penderecki, Weinberg, Silvestrov, Skoryk, Stankovych, Revueltas, Ginastera, Crimean composer Alemdar Karamanov, eminent Tajik composer Tolibkhon Shakhidi and the world premiere of the final composition by viennese composer Theodor Berger.